mohdahsank001/flappybird-definitive-edition-/README.md

 ```
 Introducing floating tubes- In the new game, tubes are never attached to a surface but rather float in air.

 We wanted users to score through the game, so we have introduced a new feature.

-In certain pipe configuration, you will be able to move below or above the tube.
+In certain pipe configuration, you will be able to move below or above the tube unlike conventional game setting where tubes are quite often attached to the surface.

 ```
 <img width="1108" alt="image" src="https://user-images.githubusercontent.com/67852641/199165827-f5896143-e495-4057-9ac1-cc479b841197.png">